usnistgov/trec-browser/browser/src/docs/trec18/entity/runs.md

 - :material-upload: **Submission:** 9/21/2009
 - :fontawesome-solid-user-gear: **Type:** automatic
 - :material-fingerprint: **MD5:** `d61d8554f6aea6d58bc9136cbece2510`
-- :material-text: **Run description:** Use UIUC NER tool, http://l2r.cs.uiuc.edu/~cogcomp/software.php Use Ranking SVM to ranking entities generated by UIUC NER tool; Beside NER tool, the other external resouce used in this RUN is Google search research.
+- :material-text: **Run description:** Use Ranking SVM to ranking entities generated by UIUC NER tool; Beside NER tool, the other external resouce used in this RUN is Google search research.

 ---
 #### NiCTm4